 Council currently employs two full time Community Rangers and two full time Parking/Local Laws Officer who are all Authorised Officers.
-All Community Rangers and one Parking/Local Laws Officers have achieved their Certificate IV in Government & Animal Control.
+One Community Ranger and one Parking/Local Laws Officer have achieved their Certificate IV in Government & Animal Control.
+The other two Officers are currently studying for their Certificate IV in Government & Animal Control.